browserengineering/book/book/browsersandweb.md

 course, for web pages to load fast and react smoothly, the browser must be hyper-efficient as well.

-This web+browsers setup is neither simple nor obvious.
-In fact, it is the result of experimentation and research reaching back to nearly the beginning of computing.
-Of course, the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information storage capacity.
-The result was what so often happens with technology: the web has many similar-looking predecessors, but only took its modern form once all those technologies were available.

 Such lofty goals!
 How does the browser deliver on them?
 It's a fascinating and fun journey.
 That's what this book is about.
 But first let's dig deeper into the thoughts raised here: how the web works, where the web came from, and the